-Neighbourhood planning is a right for communities introduced through the Localism Act 2011.
+2.0.1 Neighbourhood planning is a right for communities introduced through the Localism Act 2011.
 There are communities all over the UK that have successfully developed a Neighbourhood Development Plan (NDP) as a tool to influence planning decisions in their area.

 "Neighbourhood planning gives communities direct power to develop a shared vision for their neighbourhood and shape the development and growth of their local area.
-They are able to choose where they want new homes, shops and offices to be built, have their say on what those new buildings should look like and what infrastructure should be provided, and grant planning permission for the new buildings they want to see go ahead."
-1
+They are able to choose where they want new homes, shops and offices to be built, have their say on what those new buildings should look like and what infrastructure should be provided, and grant planning permission for the new buildings they want to see go ahead (1)"

-In January 2015 Hatfield Peverel Parish Council (HPPC) notified Braintree District Council (BDC) of its intention to produce a NDP.
-As the Qualifying Body HPPC is responsible for the preparation and monitoring of the Hatfield Peverel Neighbourhood Development Plan (HPNDP/the Plan).

-On 30th March 2015 BDC approved the HPPC Parish boundary as the Designated Area (referred to as 'the Parish' in the remainder of this document and outlined in red on the map on page 5) for the HPNDP.
+- 2.0.2 In January 2015 Hatfield Peverel Parish Council (HPPC) notified Braintree District Council (BDC) of its intention to produce a NDP.
+As the Qualifying Body HPPC is responsible for the preparation and monitoring of the Hatfield Peverel Neighbourhood Development Plan (HPNDP/the Plan). - 2.0.3 On 30th March 2015 BDC approved the HPPC Parish boundary as the Designated Area (referred to as 'the Parish' in the remainder of this document and outlined in red on 5) for the HPNDP.
 It is within this area that the Plan and policies will apply.
 (The black outline areas on the map denote the development boundary as at May 2016).

-"Local and neighbourhood plans should develop robust and comprehensive policies that set out the quality of development that will be expected for the area.
-Such policies should be based on stated objectives for the future of the area and an understanding and evaluation of its defining characteristics."
+Local and neighbourhood plans should develop robust and comprehensive policies that set out the quality of development that will be expected for the area.
+Such policies should be based on stated objectives for the future of the area and an understanding and evaluation of its defining characteristics (2) "

-The HPNDP sits alongside the wider planning context for the area.

-A Steering Group was formed open to those who lived, worked and did business in the area.
+- 2.0.4 The HPNDP sits alongside the wider planning context for the area. - 2.0.5 A Steering Group was formed open to those who lived, worked and did business in the area.
 Six sub-groups researched evidence and engaged with the community in order to prepare the Plan:

-- Strategy and Coordination
+Strategy and Coordination

-- Engagement

-- Economy